daltare/test-gh-actions/README.md

 ### Quarto Deployment Notes

 Since this deployment uses the [`freeze` option for computational documents](https://quarto.org/docs/projects/code-execution.html#freeze), you should re-render the document locally before pushing changes to GitHub (and also include the files in the `_freeze` directory when pushing to github).
-Note that re-rendering the document locally will update the local copy of the html document in the `_site` directory, but it won't push/publish any changes to github (also note that the `_site` directory is not tracked by Git / GitHub -- it's ignored via `.gitignore`).
+Note that re-rendering the document locally will update the local copy of the html document in the `_site` directory, but it won't push/publish any changes to github (also note that the `_site` directory is not tracked by Git / GitHub, because it's ignored via `.gitignore`).
 To update the published version, you have to push the updated `.qmd` file to GitHub (along with any changes in the `_freeze` directory).

 Also, for this example I modified the `.github/workflows/publish.yml` file as follows (you won't need to do this if your Quarto project is at the top level of your repository):